SneakyAnimeow/php-starterpack/readme.md

 ---

-Son, always remember: PHP is a bad language, but it's the only one I know.
-Also, I'm not responsible for any damage caused by this code.
-And if you're reading this, you're probably a developer, so you should know what you're doing.
+If you're reading this, you're probably a developer, so you should know what you're doing.

 Good luck, have fun!